genebean/puppet-moddeps/README.md

 Please try and write tests using Rspec's expect syntax for any code you add or change.
 Code must have tests before it will be merged.

+## License

+This code is released under the New BSD license (aka 3-clause BSD).
+A copy is in the LICENSE file in this repo.

 [code-climate]: https://codeclimate.com/github/genebean/puppet-moddeps
 [cc-img]: https://img.shields.io/codeclimate/github/genebean/puppet-moddeps.svg